Astarfalconer/Mixed-Messages/README.md

 * 'future'

 ## How to call function
-simply call prophecyBot() with one of the three correct inputs.
+simply call prophecyBot() with one of the three correct inputs as a parameter.